Digital Video Articles, Tutorials, Guides & Q & A

 The late 1980s saw TV stations look for alternatives to the 3/4-inch tape format, especially for newsgathering and field production work.

 The solution was a 1/2-inch tape in the form of Beta SP or MII.
 Both were a boon to location shooting.
-They challenged the high picture quality of 16mm film and even provided the ‘film look’ which production units strived for.
+They challenged the high picture quality of 16mm film and even provided the ‘film look’ that production units strived for.

 The leading broadcast stations that adopted MII were NBC and PBS in the USA and Japan’s NHK.

-There was also an MII Users Association of America with a membership of 1100 (as of 1993) which produced the MII Playback Newsletter carrying news and tips on the format.
+There was also an MII Users Association of America with a membership of 1100 (as of 1993), which produced the MII Playback Newsletter carrying news and tips on the format.

 MII’s attractions were quality and cost.
 Users had reported the quality was ‘better than that of Betacam SP.
 The cost of equipment was also considerably lower.
 This made the MII format ideal for video production outfits on lower budgets.

-But then MII had problems during the editing stage in the form of dropouts.
+But then, MII had problems during the editing stage in the form of dropouts.
 Its reliability and inconsistent performance were questioned.
 Over the years, poor support for service and troubleshooting sounded the death knell for the format.

 By the late 1990s, most broadcast stations had dropped the MII format.